 I also sometimes co-design with Joshua Gadsby.
 We're interested in how the process of co-designing can result in a more cohesive visual world, and how it can eliminate ego and sometimes arbitrary role boundaries, especially in the process of collaborating with other creatives.

-Design credits include: The Greatest Play In the History of the World (Royal Manchester Exchange), And Yet It Moves (Young Vic, Taking Part), Dreamplay (co-design, The Vaults), In My Dreams I Dream I’m Dreaming (Theatre Royal Plymouth), OUT (The Yard, Underbelly, & European Tour), Voodoo (Sadlers Wells), FEAST (Battersea Arts Centre), Rise: Macro vs. Micro (Old Vic New Voices), Then (Soho Theatre and Australian Tour), Majesty (Battersea Arts Centre), Trigger Warning (Tate Modern), The Shape of the Impossible (with National Theatre Young Studio, National Theatre).
+Design credits include: The Greatest Play In the History of the World (Royal Manchester Exchange), And Yet It Moves (Young Vic, Taking Part), Trap Street (New Diorama), dreamplay (co-design, The Vaults), In My Dreams I Dream I’m Dreaming (Theatre Royal Plymouth), OUT (The Yard, Underbelly, & European Tour), Voodoo (original design by Charley Fone, Sadlers Wells), FEAST (Battersea Arts Centre), Rise: Macro vs. Micro (Old Vic New Voices), Then (Soho Theatre and Australian Tour), Majesty (Battersea Arts Centre), Trigger Warning (Tate Modern), The Shape of the Impossible (with National Theatre Young Studio, National Theatre).

 As research and development collaborator: The Lady and the Unicorn (The Yard), Love Descends (Oval House), Sister (Tete a Tete Festival)